leighsmith/midisport-macos/README.md

 and [MacOS](https://developer.apple.com/library/archive/documentation/DeviceDrivers/Conceptual/USBBook/USBDeviceInterfaces/USBDevInterfaces.html#//apple_ref/doc/uid/TP40002645-TPXREF105),
 example code for downloading firmware for the EZ-USB microcontroller inside the MIDISPORT devices.

-Currently the code has only been tested on MacOS 10.14, but the goal is to eventually also support MacOS 10.15, which seems to have changed the [USB Host API](https://developer.apple.com/documentation/iousbhost/iousbhostinterface?language=objc).
+Currently the code has only been tested on MacOS 10.14, and 10.15, but the goal is to eventually also support MacOS 11, which seems to have changed the [USB Host API](https://developer.apple.com/documentation/iousbhost/iousbhostinterface?language=objc).

 MIDISPORT Firmware
 ------------------